SciTools/cartopy/docs/source/index.rst

 Introduction
 ============

-Cartopy is a Python library designed to make drawing maps for data analysis easy and enjoyable.
+Cartopy is a Python package designed to make drawing maps for data analysis easy and enjoyable.

 Primarily the non-drawing functionality of cartopy makes use of proj.4, numpy, geos and shapely; with simple and intuitive interfacing to matplotlib for map drawing.